Australia-UK FTA negotiations fact sheet

 Dairy tariffs will be eliminated over five years.
 During the transition period, Australia will have immediate access to a duty-free quota for cheese of 24,000 tonnes, rising in equal instalments to 48,000 tonnes in year five.
-For butter, Australia will have immediate access to a duty-free quota of 5,500 tonnes, rising to 11,500 tonnes in year five.
+For butter, Australia has immediate access to a duty-free quota of 5,500 tonnes, rising to 11,500 tonnes in year five.
 For other dairy products, there will be an annual duty-free quota of 10,000 tonnes for five years.

 Australia's liberalisation of tariffs under the agreement will result in significant gains for UK producers.
 Australian consumers have benefited from the elimination of tariffs on cars, whisky and the UK's other main exports.

 Ease of doing business

 The A-UKFTA has addressed non-tariff barriers by improving transparency and will include a commitment to technical consultations on non-tariff measures at the request of either Australia or the UK.
 Commitments seeking enhanced transparency for customs procedures will also make it easier for Australian companies to do business with the UK.

 The UK is Australia's second largest services trading partner, with two-way trade worth $11.7 billion in2021-22.
 Reflecting the strength of this relationship, Australia and the UK have agreed in principle to establish a strong platform to expand bilateral services trade.

 The agreement has included non-discriminatory provisions, ensuring that the UK cannot discriminate in favour of its own service suppliers, as well as Most-Favoured Nation provisions to ensure that the benefits of the UK's future free trade agreements will flow through to Australian service suppliers.
-The agreement will also include a highly liberal approach to services market access liberalisation going beyond the UK and Australia’s respective best precedents.
-These market access negotiations are ongoing.
+The agreement has also included a highly liberal approach to services market access liberalisation going beyond the UK and Australia's respective best precedents.